 New to the District?

 New to the district?
 Whether your child takes the bus or not, you can find your neighborhood school by using our bus routing system.
-Enter your child’s grade level.
+You will be asked to login.
+Please enter “guest” and “guest” under the username and password fields.
+When the Versatrans e-Link page opens, enter your child’s grade level.
 From there, follow the commands to find your neighborhood school.
 It’s that simple.

 School Boundaries Changed in 2016/2017